stadium-software/randomuser/README.md

 # Randomuser

 This is a [Stadium](https://stadium.software) sample illustrating how to use an an API in the Stadium low-code enviroment.
-You will need the [Stadium Designer](https://stadium.software/download) in order to view and run the sample.

 ## Steps to run the sample
 1. Download the [Stadium Designer](https://stadium.software/download)